Roberto De Zerbi: 2023–24 season

 During March 2024, wherein De Zerbi became linked with managerial posts at several clubs including Barcelona, Manchester United, Liverpool and Bayern Munich, comments made by De Zerbi surrounding his future at Brighton invited speculation on whether he would leave the club.
 On whether an agreement had been reached with Brighton to renew his contract, De Zerbi stated: "At the moment, no. We didn't find the agreement.
 The contract is a part of the future.
 It's important for me, it's important for everyone but it's a small part, the big part is the plan.
 We have to speak with the club.
 The future I want to keep my ambition, my motivation, I live for football 24 hours a day.
 I want to know what is the plan, what is the project, what is the future because if I don't feel comfortable, I don't feel the right motivation, I can't stay any longer."
 Despite these comments, De Zerbi later stated in May 2024: "I think I would like to stay in Brighton because I love my players.
 I love this city.
 I love my club, my fans.
 I said in the meeting with the fans, if I'm happy, there isn't any club can bring myself to change a team but I want to keep my passion always."
 This followed a 1–0 home victory over Aston Villa, which left Brighton eleventh in the Premier League table, with the club having fallen out of contention for European qualification, following a series of prior defeats in 2024.

 On 18 May 2024, Brighton & Hove Albion announced that they had reached a mutual agreement with De Zerbi to terminate his contract following the conclusion of the 2023–24 season.
-On his departure from Brighton, De Zerbi stated: "I am very sad to be leaving Brighton, but I am very proud of what my players and staff have achieved with the support of everyone at the club and our amazing fans in the past two historical seasons.
-We have agreed to end my time at Brighton so that the club and I can continue to work in the way that suits each of us best, following our own ideas and visions, as well as our work and human values."
+On his departure from Brighton, De Zerbi stated: "I am very sad to be leaving Brighton, but I am very proud of what my players and staff have achieved with the support of everyone at the club and our amazing fans in the past two historical seasons."
 De Zerbi's public discontent surrounding Brighton's recruitment strategy was cited as having contributed towards the "irreconcilable differences", which had formed between him and the club's hierarchy.